Tightness without Counterexamples: A New Approach and New Results for Prophet Inequalities: Introduction

 Beyond our new framework that derives tight guarantees without counterexamples, we would like to summarize our contributions in terms of new statements that were previously unknown.

-\begin{enumerate} \item In the non-IID setting, we show that the guarantees for static threshold policies from \citet{chawla2020static} are tight for every $k$, and moreover grow as $1-\Theta(\sqrt{\log k/k})$ when $k\to\infty$.
-This establishes the tightness of the asymptotic guarantee of $1-O(\sqrt{\log k/k})$ for static threshold policies from \citet{hajiaghayi2007automated}, and also separates static threshold policies from the asymptotic guarantee of $1-O(\sqrt{1/k})$ for adaptive policies due to \citet{alaei2014bayesian}. \item We use our framework to numerically illustrate the first $k$-unit prophet inequalities (with $k>1$) in the IID setting, for adaptive policies.
-Our guarantees exceed the best-known $k$-unit prophet inequalities from the free-order setting \citep{beyhaghi2021improved}, and are tight in the IID setting up to numerical error (from having a finite $n$) and a discretization error (of $0.0001$). \item Our framework shows that oblivious static thresholds perform as well as non-oblivious ones on \textit{any} instance in the IID setting, but that this only holds after taking a worst-case over instances in the non-IID setting.
+\begin{enumerate} \item In the non-IID setting, we show that the guarantees for static threshold policies from \cite{chawla2020static} are tight for every $k$ {(\Cref{thm:chawlaTight} and \Cref{cor:bernOpt})}, and moreover grow as $1-\Theta(\sqrt{\log k/k})$ when $k\to\infty$ {(\Cref{prop:StaticPolicy})}.
+This establishes the tightness of the asymptotic guarantee of $1-O(\sqrt{\log k/k})$ for static threshold policies from \cite{hajiaghayi2007automated}, and also separates static threshold policies from the asymptotic guarantee of $1-O(\sqrt{1/k})$ for adaptive policies due to \cite{alaei2014bayesian}. \item Specializing our framework to the IID setting, we characterize the tight guarantee $\gamma_{k,n}$ of adaptive policies for any number of slots $k$ and fixed number of agents $n$.
+Although our characterization is through a semi-infinite LP, our discretization procedure (\Cref{prop:DiscreteIID}) allows to numerically compute $\gamma_{k,n}$ within any prespecified level of accuracy. \cite{hill1982comparisons} has previously characterized $\gamma_{k,n}$ in the case where $k=1$, with further work analytically determining $\lim_{n\to\infty}\gamma_{1,n}$ (\cite{samuel1984comparison}, \S2) and $\inf_{n\ge1}\gamma_{1,n}\approx0.745$ (\cite{correa2017posted}).
+Although we are unable to analytically determine $\lim_{n\to\infty}\gamma_{k,n}$ or $\inf_{n\ge1}\gamma_{k,n}$ for general $k$, our method allows to numerically observe that $\lim_{n\to\infty}\gamma_{k,n}=\inf_{n\ge1}\gamma_{k,n}$, and we also display the numerical values of $\gamma_{k,n}$ at $n=1000$ at the end of \Cref{sec:DPProphIID}.
+Very recently, $\lim_{n\to\infty}\gamma_{k,n}$ has been analytically determined for general $k$ using a variant of our framework (see "Concurrent and Subsequent work" in \Cref{sec:relatedWork}).
+It remains a challenging open problem to analytically verify for all $k>1$ our numerical observation that $\lim_{n\to\infty}\gamma_{k,n}=\inf_{n\ge1}\gamma_{k,n}$, which would resolve the open question of $k$-unit IID prophet inequality. \item In the non-IID setting, we show that non-oblivious static thresholds are better than oblivious ones for some type distributions (\Cref{prop:STbetterOST}), but that the four ratios $\ST/\Proph$, $\ST/\ExAnte$, $\OST/\Proph$, and $\OST/\ExAnte$ are all equivalent after taking an infimum over type distributions (\Cref{thm:STequalOST}).
+In the IID setting, we show that non-oblivious static thresholds are never better than oblivious ones (\Cref{thm:iidSTNoBetter}), and that the five ratios $\DP/\ExAnte$, $\ST/\Proph$, $\ST/\ExAnte$, $\OST/\Proph$, and $\OST/\ExAnte$ are all equivalent (\Cref{thm:iidST} and \Cref{cor:OSTandSTsameInIID}).
+These relationships are summarized in a table in \Cref{apx:worstCaseRatioRelationships}.
 Our framework also seamlessly implies tight guarantees for all combinations of $k$ and $n$, some of which were previously only proven in the limit as $n\to\infty$. \end{enumerate}